MCT-master/mct-master.github.io/machine-learning.md

 ---
 layout: page
-title: Audio Programming
+title: Machine Learning
-permalink: /audio-programming/
+permalink: /machine-learning/
 ---

-The blog posts of this section relate to the course [**MCT4048 Audio Programming**](https://www.ntnu.edu/studies/courses/MCT4048).
-The aim of the course is to provide a solid foundation in digital signal processing and audio-based application development.
-Integration of relevant technologies and platforms will play an important part, as well as developing user-ready applications.
+The blog posts of this section relate to the course [**MCT4047 Music and Machine Learning**](https://www.uio.no/studier/emner/hf/imv/MCT4047).
+The aim of the course is to develop knowledge of and practical experience with machine learning algorithms applied in music analysis, music information retrieval, interactive music systems, and sound synthesis.

 <br />

 {%- if site.posts.size > 0 -%}
   <!-- <h2 class="post-list-heading">{{ page.list_title | default: "Posts" }}</h2> -->
   <ul class="post-list">
-    {%- for post in site.categories.audio-programming -%}
+    {%- for post in site.categories.machine-learning -%}
     <li>
       {%- if post.image -%}
       <img src="{{ post.image | prepend: site.baseurl }}" alt="{{ post.title }}" title="{{ post.title }}">